plakich/eca/README.md

 I’ve found this option useful in the past for changing values that can’t be animated or transitioned.
 For example, I’ve set this (using the end key with display: inline) on hero text in the past that I’ve animated (transformed in some way) to reset the ugly letter spacing display: inline-block introduces for some fonts.

-**When eca wraps text (when the user sets the animate-chars class on a text element), it automatically sets each character’s display as inline-block** so the text can be transformed, which the user can’t do if the display is left as the default inline.
+**When ECA wraps text (when the user sets the animate-chars class on a text element), it automatically sets each character’s display as inline-block** so the text can be transformed, which the user can’t do if the display is left as the default inline.
 But there’s a catch if you want to reset the display to inline on animation end.
 If you’re using the remove-animation-when-not-in-view option, make sure to set the element's display (without the animated class) as inline-block in your CSS as well else the display will stay as inline after the first animation completes.

 Warning!
 Be careful how you set and use listeners in your app.
 There are various performance considerations to keep in mind (doing any animation work, actually: see below).
 The above example, for instance (changing the display of elements) can easily cause cumulative layout shifts, if you’re not careful.